How 911 Works

 TTY / TDD Users Dial 9-1-1.
 Read this if you use TTY to communicate.

 Combining location information with questions asked of the caller, the Call-Taker determines which emergency agency, or agencies, should respond to the scene.
 The department(s) are then notified to respond by a Dispatcher.
-Over 95% of calls are dispatched within 90 seconds of being answered
+Over 95% of calls are answered within 10 seconds and dispatched within 90 seconds of being answered.

 Call 9-1-1 to report any emergency.
 Police, Fire or Medical.
 If you need help immediately, call 9-1-1.
 Don't waste time, call 9-1-1 as soon as you think help is needed!

 Fire of any type, house, woods or other building